tekknolagi/isdt/lecture-notes/2-vcs.md

 One option is to commit the unfinished change and finish it in a later commit.
-Although this violates our rule that each commit should be complete and self-contained, it can be a viable strategy when the refactoring work is on its own branch.
-(More on that next lecture.)
-Another is to destroy your work so far (e.g. by `git restore`ing `main.c`) and redo it later, which is clearly undesirable.
+Although this violates our rule that each commit should be complete and self-contained, it can be a viable strategy if the refactoring work is on its own branch---more on that next lecture.
+Assuming you don't want to do that, though, there's another option available to you: `git stash`.

-A third option is to use a subcommand called `git stash` to save your work for later. `git stash` is a bit like `git commit`, in that it saves changes from the working tree to a more permanent location.
+`git stash` is a bit like `git commit` in that it saves changes from the working tree to a more permanent location.
 Unlike `git commit`, however, those changes don't become part of the Git history.
-Instead, they go into a special area called the *stash*, which unlike the history is neither linear nor shared between different copies of the repository. `git stash` is shorthand for `git stash push`, which moves all uncommitted changes to a new stash entry:
+Instead, they're saved in a special area called the *stash*, which unlike the history is neither linear nor shared between different copies of the repository.
+The stash is intended to hold in-progress or experimental changes that you want to temporarily remove from the working tree.

+To create a new stash entry, simply type `git stash` (which is shorthand for `git stash push`).
+That moves all uncommitted changes, staged or not, to the stash and leaves your working tree clean:

 ```console?prompt=$
 $ git stash